stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### Exclude Cell from Run All

 Every VS Code notebook allows to run all available cells.
-This can be useful if you define a complete runbook in your markdown file and it allows developers to just click the "Run All" button to get set-up and running.
-However sometimes certain cells should be excluded from this workflow.
-With the `excludeFromRunAll` option you can configure this behavior.
+This can be useful if you define a complete runbook in your markdown file and it allows developers to just click the Run All button to get set up and running.
+However, sometimes certain cells should be excluded from this workflow.
+With the `excludeFromRunAll` option, you can configure this behavior.

 **Default:** `false`